calebwoods/calebwoods.github.io/_posts/2014-03-22-simple-git-merge-strategy.md

 ### Conclusion

-Optimizing processes for ease of use maximum effectiveness is always a moving target, but this strategy has been working well on the projects I've used it.
+Optimizing processes for ease of use and maximum effectiveness is always a moving target, but this strategy has been working well on the projects I've used it.

 For practical explanation of 'simple' branching with examples checkout this [gist](https://gist.github.com/jbenet/ee6c9ac48068889b0912).